 In order to keep molten tin from bonding to the pan exterior and handles during our lining process we paint a mask of colloidial clay and lime on these exposures, which is then washed off with plain water following tinning.

-The final process to finishing a pan is polishing, when we apply increasingly fine graphite compounds to the exterior to remove the original etching, fine production scratches and remaining masking, resulting in the classic smooth mirror finish characteristic of traditional copper cookware.
+The final process to finishing a pan is polishing, when we apply increasingly fine graphite compounds to the exterior to flatten the original etching, fine production scratches and remaining masking, resulting in the classic smooth mirror finish characteristic of traditional copper cookware.

 Tin begins to melt at approximately 425℉.
 An average range-top reaches its operating temperature (in the case of gas, 3500℉) quickly, and copper transmits it very quickly, so with nothing in it to absorb that heat the tin lining in our or any copper cookware will be damaged in the time it takes to crack a few eggs.

 Of course, if you’re scrambling eggs you want the pan hot, so all you do there is make sure your butter or other cooking fat is in the pan first, coating the bottom.
-The burn point of most cooking oils is well below 425℉ so there’s really no danger if one just knows what’s at stake and what to do about it.
+The burn point of most natural cooking oils is well below 425℉ so there’s really no danger if one just knows what’s at stake and what to do about it.
 Foodstuffs in the pan act as a heat-sink, meaning the energy coming into the pan flows into the stuff in it.

 Now, tin alone tells you loud and clear when it’s in trouble, and even if it gets in trouble it won’t hurt you.
 Other cookware linings do not let you know as they’re breaking down, and the results of that can be very harmful – stainless steel delaminates, sometimes explosively, enamel (aka ceramic) fractures and chips off (also sometimes explosively), and, perhaps worst of all, non-stick linings outgas toxic compounds such as perfluorooctanoic acid.
-All can (or does) happen when any lined pan is heated empty.
+All can (often does) happen when any lined pan is heated empty.
 If you have to preheat dry (for example, to dry sear) please use naked cast iron or carbon steel.
-You can read more about all of this on the About Copper page.
+You can read more about all of this on the Truth About Linings page.

 Most oven broilers have thermostat presets of between 550℉ and 600℉.
 While the food in the pan will sink the heat in the filled portion of the pan, broilers are top elements in ovens, which is very likely to expose the top edge of any pan to the most intense heat.
 The top edge of both heavy cut copper cookware and lighter weight copper pans with rolled edges is tinned, and that tin can be damaged under a broiling element.